dreibh/system-tools/README.md

 # 📚 X.509-Tools

-The X.509-Tools are a set of tools for viewing, verifying and testing [X.509](https://en.wikipedia.org/wiki/X.509) certificates:
+The X.509-Tools are a set of utilities for viewing, verifying and testing [X.509](https://en.wikipedia.org/wiki/X.509) certificates:

 ## View-Certificate